Parrot-Developers/libvideo-decode/README.md

 The following implementations are available:

-* FFmpeg (CPU or cuvid acceleration on Nvidia GPU if available)
+* FFmpeg (CPU or CUSA acceleration on Nvidia GPU if available)
 * MediaCodec on Android 4.2+ (through the NDK API on Android 5.0+ or the Java API through JNI)
+* TurboJPEG using libjpeg-turbo
 * VideoToolbox on iOS 8+ and MacOS X
-* MMAL on Broadcom VideoCore IV (Raspberry Pi platforms)

 The application can force using a specific implementation or let the library decide according to what is supported by the platform.